de-la-viz/pesticides_in_drinking_water/README.md

 The data is coming from SDWIS, all the extraction is described in [this notebook](https://github.com/de-la-viz/pesticides_in_drinking_water/blob/master/code/Data_Extraction.ipynb).

-Estimates of pesticides used are downloaded from the National Water-Quality Assessment ([NAWQA](https://water.usgs.gov/nawqa/pnsp/usage/maps/county-level/)) Project.
+Pesticide use estimates are downloaded from the National Water-Quality Assessment ([NAWQA](https://water.usgs.gov/nawqa/pnsp/usage/maps/county-level/)) Project.

 ## Data Processing and Feature Engineering